MichaelLarocca/blog-michael-jude-larocca/posts/2021/11-21/Kaci_Ahmed-Web3.md

 ### Join a development group

-Once you have completed a few of the projects listed above, Kaci advises us to create Web3 projects on our own.
+Once you have completed a few of the projects listed above, Kacie advises us to create Web3 projects on our own.

-Kaci knows from experience it can be a difficult task to create Web3 projects on our own without guidance, so he recommends we join a Web3 development group.
+Kacie knows from experience it can be a difficult task to create Web3 projects on our own without guidance, so he recommends we join a Web3 development group.

-Kaci provides us with a really good Web3 development [Discord](https://discord.com/) group called [BDU - Block Devs United](https://t.co/LwuEV6WIHB).
+Kacie provides us with a really good Web3 development [Discord](https://discord.com/) group called [BDU - Block Devs United](https://t.co/LwuEV6WIHB).

 ---